POSITION: CNC Machine Operator DEPARTMENT: CNC Machining

 · Measures, marks and scribes dimensions and reference points on material or work piece as guides for subsequent machining and/or inspection.

-· Selects, aligns and secures holding fixtures, cutting tools, attachments, accessories and materials on machine tools such as mills, lathes, jig borers and grinders.
+· Selects, aligns and secures holding fixtures, cutting tools, attachments, accessories and materials on machine tools.

 · Calculates and sets controls to regulate machining factors such as speed, feed, coolant flow and depth and angle of cut, or enters commands to retrieve, input or edit computerized machine control media.

 · Observes and monitors machine operation to detect malfunctions or out-of-tolerance machining and adjusts machine controls or control media as required.

 · Lays-out and verifies or inspects conformance of finished work piece to specifications with visual checks and/or with the use of mechanical measuring equipment, tools or gauges.